 By end of August the summer in Mongolia is over...Be prepared for freezing nights.
 For late September - October on the steppe or in the mountains you will need to bring layered winter gear (not necessarily snow gear - it's a very dry place) if out hiking or staying at local gers, such as on a horse trek.
 Already the first half of September you may have frost at night and into the mornings.
 You can count on occasional snow dusting above 2500 m. in central and northern Mongolia.
 Last September (04) I flew fairly low over Mongolia (5500-6000 m) and could see snow cover from the mountains and forests between UB via Hövsgöl and all the way to the Sayan mountains of Russian Tuva.
 Conditions are like this due to the high elevation of Mongolia generally (average about 1500 m)and a super-continental climate with very sharp seasons.
 Clear skies may give deceptively high daytime temperatures during lucky autumn periods, but you'll experience freezing temperatures even inside the ger.
 On the other hand, if you have plenty of time at hand and good cold-weather clothes, it will be very exciting to experiencing late fall there.
 You wouldn't have much competition from other tourists...

-2 Reviews and 95 Opinions I stayed here for a couple of nights - the first and last night’s of my Mongolian tour.
-This 4-star...
+I stayed here for a couple of nights - the first and last night’s of my Mongolian tour.
+This 4-star...more

 More Regions in Mongolia